-Based on the ISRP review, the Council staff recommends that the Fish and Wildlife Committee support the continued implementation of ISEMP and CHaMP and support the proposed AEM Approach as defined by this review.
+Based on the ISRP review, the Fish and Wildlife Committee recommends that the Council support the continued implementation of ISEMP and CHaMP and support the proposed AEM Approach as defined by this review.
 It is clear from the submittal received and the comments provided by the ISRP that the current effort is scientifically sound and is a much needed part of the overall monitoring and evaluation needs of the Program in order to assess the effectiveness of tributary habitat projects that are so central to the success of the Program.